BSC SWOT: Example

 The full matrix looks like this:

 The traditional SWOT analysis would look at external factors when looking at opportunities and threats.
 However the BSC SWOT would consider these attributes from both an external and internal perspective.
 Each field in the matrix may be looked upon as a question.
 For instance: 'What are my internal strengths?' or 'What opportunities do I have with my people?'.
 The BSC SWOT concept works best if a full understanding of BSC and SWOT analysis exists in order to create the right outcome.

-Using BSC SWOT
+Usage

 As this tool is more or less a matrix that captures findings it can be a time saver when developing strategy or when initiating such alternatives from a wider perspective.
 The ease of use and simple layout is its strengths.
 A full cycle when using this tool should not exceed 2 days.

 The BSC SWOT is used for several important purposes: